CDCgov/phdi/tutorials/harmonization-tutorial.md

 ```

 ### Standardizing all names in a patient resource
 While the harmonization modules provide diverse functionality to operate on raw text strings, they also allow us to process more complex, richly-structured FHIR resource data.
-The `fhir/harmonization/` package contains wrappers for all functions used in the base `harmonization/` package, so that the same standardization can be performed (with the same options) on FHIR data.
+The `phdi.fhir.harmonization` package contains wrappers for all functions used in the base `phdi.harmonization` package, so that the same standardization can be performed (with the same options) on FHIR data.
 Suppose we have a patient resource that looks as follows:

 ```python
 patient = {